mitodl/ocw-studio/README.md

 Our `docker-compose` configuration includes an instance of [Minio](https://github.com/minio/minio) which emulates Amazon's S3 service locally.
 This works in conjunction with the `ENVIRONMENT` env variable being set to "dev."
-When this is set, usage of the `boto3` library will automatically set `endpoint_url` to the internal docker IP address of the Minio instance.
+When this is set, usage of the `boto3` library will automatically set `endpoint_url` to the internal Docker IP address of the Minio instance.
 You will need a few env variables:

 ```python
 MINIO_ROOT_USER=minio_user